JonLatane/jonline/backend/README.md

 The backend of Jonline is built in Rust, with [Tonic](https://github.com/hyperium/tonic), [Rocket](http://rocket.rs), and [Diesel](https://diesel.rs), atop PostreSQL.
 A Tonic thread serves up the Jonline gRPC backend on port 27707, while Rocket threads serve up the Flutter Web frontend on ports 80, 8000, and 443 if TLS is configured.

+## gRPC implementation
+Jonline's BE uses [Tonic](https://github.com/hyperium/tonic), which uses [Prost](https://github.com/tokio-rs/prost) for Protobuf codegen.
+The BE implementation is unique from the FE implementations in that the BE codebase does *not* include the generated client/structs/traits/etc. Instead, the `.proto` files themselves integrate into the Cargo build system to essentially function as `.rs` source files to the build system.
+(In contrast, Flutter/Dart client code is generated into `frontends/flutter/lib/generated`, while TypeScript client code is generated into `frontends/tamagui/packages/api/generated`.)

 ## Build and release management
 Most of the high-level Jonline backend build management lives in `../Makefile`.